Fahani/webrobocomp.github.io/page8.md

 Basically the `ikGraphGenerator` realizes two functions:

 1. It calculates the graph with random poses and their respective angular values.
 To do this, first it defines a spatial cube that represents the workspace of the robot arm.
 In this space a set of poses are selected and are sent to the `inversekinematic` component as targets.
 The poses that are not achievable by the ik are automatically deleted.
 The resultant graph is stored in a file in order to use it in later calculations.
 2. Once the graph has been calculated and stored, we can send a target to the `ikGraphGenerator`.
 First the component searches the node `A` whose pose is closest to the initial end effector pose and the node `B` whose pose is closest to the target position (to do this, the `ikGraphGenerator` uses a fast low-dimension k-d tree).
-Then, the component calculates a path between node A and node B through the graph using Dijkstraís algorithm, so that the arm moves through the graph from the position marked by node A to the position marked by the node B. Finally, in order to achieve the final target, the `inversekinematic` component is called to compute the final values of the joints, starting from the position marked by the node B.
+Then, the component calculates a path between node A and node B through the graph using Dijkstra‚Äôs algorithm, so that the arm moves through the graph from the position marked by node A to the position marked by the node B. Finally, in order to achieve the final target, the `inversekinematic` component is called to compute the final values of the joints, starting from the position marked by the node B.

 ![Alt text](https://github.com/robocomp/robocomp-ursus/blob/master/components/ikGraphGenerator/etc/GIK.png?raw=true)